ibm-build-lab/terraform-ibm-cloud-pak/README.md

 The variable `cluster_name_id` can have either the cluster name or ID.
 The resource group where the cluster is running is also required, use the data resource `ibm_resource_group` to get the ID from the resource group name.

-The output parameters of the cluster configuration data resource `ibm_container_cluster_config` are used as input parameters for the Cloud Pak module to use and install.
+The output parameters of the cluster configuration data resource `ibm_container_cluster_config` are used as input parameters for any Cloud Pak module.

-### Enable and Disable CP Modules
+### Enable and Disable Cloud Pak Modules

 In Terraform the block parameter `count` is used to define how many instances of the resource are needed, including zero, meaning the resource won't be created.
 The `count` parameter on `module` blocks is only available since Terraform version 0.13.

-Using Terraform 0.12 the workaround is to use the input parameter `enable`.
+If you are using Terraform 0.12 the workaround is the input parameter `enable`.
 Each module has the `enable` boolean input parameter with default value `true`.
 If the `enable` parameter is set to `false` the Cloud Pak is not installed.
 Use the `enable` parameter only if using Terraform 0.12 or lower, this parameter may be deprecated when Terraform 0.12 is not longer supported.

 ### Examples